 National Science Bee Stages for 2018-2019

 - Optional Intramural Competitions – This is not required by the National Science Bee, but many schools hold an in-school competition to determine which students will be allowed to take the free Online Regional Qualifying Exam, or just for a further competition opportunity.
 Sponsors can log in to their sponsor page and register to receive these questions and answer keys.
 There will be two options: a 50-question multiple choice exam in PDF format and a series of 100 short questions that can be used for a “spelling bee” style tournament done at your institution.
-Sample questions can be found below.
+Sample questions can be found on this page.

 - National Championships – The National Championships of the National Science Bee will be held in conjunction with the National Championships of the National Humanities Bee, and US Academic Bee and Bowl as well as the Middle School and Elementary School Divisions of the National History Bee and Bowl, US Geography Olympiad, and International Geography Bee.
 This event will be held at the Hyatt Regency O’Hare in Rosemont, Illinois, outside Chicago, from June 7-10, 2019.
 Students will qualify for the National Championships based on their finish at the Regional Finals.
 Specific qualification requirements will be announced at a later date.
 The costs of Nationals for each student have yet to be determined but will be approximately $125 in 2019.